MrHsiehVCS/unit8-pp/README.md

 `getWinner`: try to do method decomposition.
 One possible way is to split up the logic for determining what to return, from the logic that finds 4-in-a-rows.
 You could also split up the logic for each type of 4 in a row.
 Do whatever makes the problem easier for you to wrap your mind around.
 Good code doesn't mean least number of lines.
 Good code means easy to understand.

-constructor & `getBoard`: easy peasy
+default constructor & `getBoard` & `getNextPlayer`: easy peasy.

+parameterized constructor: you can tell who will go next based on the number of red/yellow pieces that are on the board.

 `dropPiece`: Alternating yellow/red can be done with an instance variable.
 You might consider making a helper method that checks if a column is full.